 It was so inspiring and engaging to speak with Lord Carnwath about climate justice litigation around the world and the role that courts can play in addressing systemic injustices in society such as governmental failures to regulate climate change adequately in the climate crisis era in which we live.
 Apart from being exceptionally knowledgeable and genuinely concerned about the issues, he was so down to earth.
-My frustration with engaging with many American jurists is that there are either so stuffy and/or so full of themselves, I feel like I have to be on my knees to have a conversation with them.
+My frustration with engaging with many American jurists is that they are either so stuffy and/or so full of themselves, I feel like I have to be on my knees to have a conversation with them.
 Lord Carnwath is a scholar and a gentleman, and a model to which all jurists should aspire.
 More information about Lord Carnwath’s distinguished career is available here.

 Propelled by that inspiring kickoff to the event, things only improved during the panel.
 As we entered the lecture hall, all of the panelists were pleased to see a massive audience of approximately 250 attendees, many of whom were students (and this event was held one week before the start of classes!)
-The panel event was an inaugural and highly effective joint initiative on climate change governance between LSE and King’s College.
+The panel event was an inaugural and highly effective joint initiative on climate change governance between LSE and King’s College London.
 As such, it featured a moderator and panelists from each institution, each of whom is internationally recognized for her work.
 I was one of three climate justice scholars on the panel who did not represent one of the host institutions (one was also from the U.S. and other was from Australia, and each of these scholars is among the leading climate justice scholars in the world).
 The panel also featured one of the litigators in the globally acclaimed Urgenda case.

 The panel discussion was scrupulously moderated to elicit a highly engaging and informative dialogue on cutting-edge developments in the field.
 The Q&A that followed was lively and very productive.
 We could have gone for another hour given the level of interest from the audience and the number of questions that went unanswered due to time constraints.
 The post-event dinner with the panelists and moderators was a very enjoyable way to savor the company of these experts and edify our plans for future collaborations.